 It´s been quite a topic all over the social media for years – is “Christmas spirit” a cliche leading us toward ruinous expenses or is it the synonym of love, joy, traditions and happy moments with our loved ones.
 I guess, here in New York, the commercialization is bigger than anywhere – but is there still this “Christmas magic” around?

-If you´ve never been to the Big Apple and plan on visiting all of it´s sites – December is, probably, one of the worst months to do it.
-In between multiple tourists in search of “Home Alone 2” kind of Christmas, and locals – preparing for the holiday season: you won´t be able to do much, because of the lines.
+If you plan a first visit to the Big Apple and count on doing some occasional sightseeing – December is one of the worst months to do so.
+In between multiple tourists and locals, preparing for the holiday season, you won´t be able to do much, simply because of the lines.

-Christmas in NYC
+Christmas spirit in NYC

-For me, Christmas is a great excuse to do the things I love, but never have enough time for: buy things, I´ d never buy normally, and eating stuff – I´d never have had otherwise.
-And yes, dear “Christmas industry” – you can take an advantage of me as much as you wish, as long as I´m the one enjoying every moment of this holiday to the fullest.
+For me, Christmas is a great excuse to do the things I love, but never have enough time for… ok, even buy things, I’d never buy normally, and eating stuff I´d never have had otherwise.
+And yes, dear Christmas industry – you can take an advantage of me as much as you wish, as long as I´m the one enjoying every moment of this holiday to the fullest.